 Why Online Gaming Is Re-defining Sports

 At age 2, Ryan Zyskowski could beat his dad at the original Super Mario Bros. video game.
-At age 13, he started online gaming with Halo 2, and he’s been playing games online pretty much every week since.
+At age 13, he started online gaming with Halo 2, and he’s been playing games online with a gaming laptop pretty much every week since.

 “I like to push myself to be the best, and when you play online it opens up a whole new world of competition,” said now 25-year-old Zyskowski, of Denver, Colorado.
 “Literally.”

 Competitive video gaming, or eSports, is rapidly growing and changing the conventional idea of sports.
 Since its 162 million viewers in 2016, the amount of eSports enthusiasts is expected to rise to 286 million by 2020, according to Statista.com.
 Not only is the viewership growing, but the value of this already multi-million dollar industry is expected to more than double in the next 5 years.
 In 2016 the value of the eSports market was about $493 million and by 2020, this number is estimated to reach $1.49 billion, according to Statista.com.

 A growing community has been created by online gaming, and eSports offer various unique outlets for its viewers to come together and experience this developing phenomenon.
 Here are three things to watch for when playing games online.